black-shadow-007/ciphers_frm_pcap/README.md

 ## Overview

 This script analyzes a packet capture (PCAP) file to identify the TLS/SSL cipher suites offered by clients during handshakes.
-Its primary goal is to help identify potentially **weak or outdated cipher suites** proposed by clients.
+Its primary goal is to help identify potentially **weak or outdated cipher suites** proposed by apps/clients.
 Additionally, it extracts a list of the unique server names the clients interacted with.
 The analysis results are conveniently organized into an Excel file.

 ## Prerequisites